CoderDoubleflower/Sub2apiAuditer/README.md

 }
 ```

-The `pkg:` form is what makes a trickset portable — the same JSON works on another machine, where a `/home/you/...` path would not.
+The `pkg:` form is what makes a trickset portable.
+The same JSON works on another machine, where a `/home/you/...` path would not.
 Omit `@version` and the newest installed version is used.

 Point at a different index (a private one for your org, say) with `PET_REGISTRY_INDEX`, either an `https://` or a `file://` URL.
 The index is cached for an hour; a stale cache is preferred to an error, so the list still works offline.